bobk48/Raspberry-Pi-5-OS/README.md

 I've added the instructions for remote CUPS printing on your WiFi network in the file remote_print.docx.

+I've also aded an extra chapter for your use on the git command, and GitHub.
+It's in the file Extra_git.docx.
+I hope it's useful for you!

 * The website for this book at Taylor & Francis is as follows-

    https://www.routledge.com/Raspberry-Pi-5-System-Administration-Basics/Koretsky/p/book/9781041099031